 Finally, there are limits on the specific hours of the day they can work.
 Generally, they can only work from 7 a.m. to 7 p.m.
 However, from June 1 through Labor Day, they can work between 7 a.m. and 9 p.m.

-There is no limit on the hours that someone age 16 or 17 can work.
+Ages 16-17: There is no limit on the hours that someone aged 16 or 17 can work.
 However, if you are under 18, you cannot work in a job that the Labor Department considers hazardous, as mentioned above.

-Employees under the age of 18 cannot work in mining or manufacturing, for example, even if they would be employed by their family.
+Employees under the age of 18 cannot work in mining or manufacturing, for example, even if employed by their family.

-Whether you agree or disagree, it's in your best interests to familiarize yourself with both state and federal laws applying to young workers in your area before applying for a job or allowing your teenager to do so.
-In most cases, employers will have to abide by both state and federal law.
+It's important to familiarize yourself with both state and federal laws applying to young workers in your area before applying for a job or allowing your teenager to do so.
+In most cases, employers are obliged to abide by both state and federal law.